East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- East Carolina has combined with its opponents to put up more than 46.5 points in seven of 10 games this season.
+- East Carolina and its opponents have gone over the current 46.5-point total in seven of 10 games this season.

+- Navy's games have gone over 46.5 points in six of nine chances this season.

+- The combined points per game average of the two teams, 47.3, is 0.8 points above Saturday's over/under.

 East Carolina Stats and Trends